NEWS AND UPDATES

 The top innovations in health will receive:

-- eligibility for a research and development grant**
+- eligibility for funding for a research and development project**

 - training and mentoring package

-**The research and development grant will require the organization to be accredited by DOST to release the grant.
+**The eligibility for funding for a research and development project will require the organization to be accredited by DOST to release the funding.
 If the organization is not accredited, you may partner with an accredited institution for the research project